- TOP

 1.5-2°C scenario

 This scenario is designed to examine a rise in the global average temperature that is within the range of 1.5-2°C in comparison with the pre-industrial level, assuming that carbon neutrality efforts intensify with the goal of curbing the impact of climate change.
-The 1.5°C scenario (NZE) assumes that, among the transition risks, policy and legal regulation risks will have a greater impact than in the 2°C scenario (APS).
+The 1.5°C scenario (NZE) assumes that, among the transition risks, policy and legal regulation risks will have a greater impact than in the 2°C scenario (APS).<Scenario used in analysis>

 1.5°C scenario